microsoft/MixedRealityToolkit-Unity/Documentation/README_HandInteractionExamples.md

 In this example scene, you can find various types of interactions and UI controls that supports HoloLens2's articulated hand input.
 You can find the **HandInteractionExamples.unity** scene under **Assets\MixedRealityToolkit.Examples\Demos\HandTracking\Scenes**

+*This example scene uses **TextMesh Pro**.
+Please click **'Import TMP Essentials'** button when you see this prompt.
+Unity will import TextMesh Pro packages*

+*If you see big text after TextMesh Pro import, please open other Unity scene and open this scene again.*

 ## Pressable Button
 See [Button](README_Button.md) page for the details.
 ![Hand Interaction Examples](/External/ReadMeImages/HandInteractionExamples/MRTK_Examples_PressTouch.png)